psrenergy/PSRClassesInterface.jl/docs/src/examples/graf_files.md

 ### Graf Tables

-Using the previous example with `PSRDemandSegment` objects, the `HourDemand` for each object will be displayed in the Agents columns, that will take the name of the `AVId` attribute, resulting on the following:
+Using the previous example with `PSRGasEmission` objects, the `EmissionCost` for each object will be displayed in the Agents columns, that will take the name of the `AVId` attribute, resulting on the following:

 | **Stg** | **Sce** | **Block** | **Agent 1** | **Agent 2** | **Agent 3** |
 |:-----:|:-----:|:-----:|:-----------:|:-----------:|-------------|